Abancroft/vending_machine/README.md

 # vending_machine
 Demo for a vending machine.
+The Interface class contains the main function.